Article first published on March 20, 2020 and updated on July 1, 2021

 Q: If I arrive and am diagnosed with COVID-19, can I stay in Korea after being treated?

 A: Yes, you can remain in Korea during your period of stay after being treated for COVID-19.
 Please note that the cost of treatment is now the traveler’s responsibility as of February 2021.

 Q: If I cannot depart Korea due to not having an available flight or a sudden flight cancellation due to COVID-19 what can I do?

 A: If you are unable to find a flight or your flight has been canceled due to COVID-19, you can ask for an extension of stay in Korea by providing a letter of reason and a copy of a newly booked flight to the immigration office in Korea (if a flight is able to be booked).
 The decision will be up to immigration.

 Q: I am a registered alien in Korea (visa holder with an alien registration card (ARC)).
 If I want to travel outside of Korea, what do I need to do?

 A: If you are planning on departing and returning to Korea while your ARC is still valid – as of June 1, 2020, in order to reduce the amount of imported COVID-19 cases, the government is temporarily requiring all ARC holders to apply for a re-entry permit before departing Korea.
 The re-entry permit is KRW 30,000 and can be acquired at airports and immigration offices.
 If you do not acquire the re-entry permit, your visa will be cancelled upon departure.
+If you do not return to Korea before your re-entry permit expires, your visa will cancelled, no exceptions.
 Also, before you return to Korea, you need to receive a health check detailing related COVID-19 symptoms (written in Korean or English) within 48 hours of departure.
 A-1, A-2, A-3, and F-4 visa holders are exempt.